 If the specification of the Topological trigger were to be enhanced for Phase-1, then accommodating the needs of TOPO3 becomes easier, though not trivial.
-The proposed upgraded Topological module will have the capability to receive 118 fibres directly into each FPGA, rather than 80 in the original module.
-With the strawman model, again the demands of TOPO1 and TOPO2 on connectivity should not be a problem, but an updated FPGA will be able to provide more resources.
+The proposed upgraded Topological module will have the capability to receive 120 fibres directly into each FPGA, rather than 80 in the original module.
+As before, the demands of TOPO1 and TOPO2 on connectivity should not be a problem, but an updated FPGA will be able to provide more resources.
 Also, it would be possible to add more inputs, if needed, to those already defined.
 For example, TOPO1 could also receive the 24 TAU2 fibres, so that there would be less need to worry about overflows in the TAU path.